Disclosure: Friends Over 50 participates in affiliate programs, meaning I may earn a commission at no extra cost to you. Learn more.

 It’s subtle.
 Hard to justify.
 You hesitate to even admit it to yourself.

-I’ve described this before as the experience of friendship that feels pleasant but never nourishing.
-Here, I want to unpack why that dynamic occurs.
+I’ve described this before as the experience of adult friendships that feel pleasant but never nourishing.
+Here, I want to unpack why that dynamic shows up so often.

 Sometimes it becomes more noticeable in a group.
 You’re surrounded by women you genuinely like, but you feel strangely alone.
 On the drive home, you replay the evening and think, Why didn’t that feel like connection?

-And if it happens often enough, the question shifts into something heavier:
+And if it happens often enough in your adult friendships, the question shifts into something heavier:

 What’s wrong with me?

-I wrote previously about how we experience depth differently in friendship — how what feels satisfying to one woman can feel incomplete to another.
+I wrote previously about how we experience depth differently in adult friendships — how what feels satisfying to one woman can feel incomplete to another.
 This is where that difference begins to matter.

 Have you ever met a stranger at an event and felt an instant bond?
 The conversation moves quickly without being loud or animated.
 One idea leads to another.
 You reference patterns.
 She picks up the thread without explanation.
 You go deeper without effort.
 There’s no awkward recalibration.
 You don’t soften your curiosity or simplify your questions.
 You leave thinking, That felt like connection.